 - DON'T overwhelm readers with too much text.
 Have someone outside your business give you an honest assessment of your draft copy – its length, relevance, and readability.

-- DON’T let your "About Us" page get stale.
+- DON'T let your "About Us" page get stale.
 Make someone responsible for keeping it current.
-If you add new expertise or product lines, open new locations or change contact information, make changes to the About Us page immediately.
+If you add new expertise or product lines, open recent locations or change contact information, make changes to the About Us page immediately.